LennartAJansson/IntroWpf/HowTo.md

 ## Start using the ViewModel from the view

+The property DataContext is found on all components in WPF, we could simplify by setting MainViewModel as the datacontext for the main window and it will be inherited by all components found in this window.
+But, it's also possible to assign a separate datacontext/viewmodel to one single component or a subset of components(like fx a UserControl).
+The main reason to use separate viewmodels is simply to create a distinct separation between various parts of the view.

+Normally viewmodels aren't aware of each other, that's the isolation benefit we have from this kind of design.
+If, however, there's a need for some kind of communication between two viewmodels, then it could be solved by using registered events/delegates.

+### Implement value bindings

 Remove the Grid element in MainWindow.xaml and replace with following xaml:

 ```